DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

   - Mounting holes for M2 hardware or standoffs
   - BOM options for both blue and green hardware

+# What is Included
+## Schematic
+A PDF of the schematic is included in Documents.
+It defines all electrical connections, component values, and components tolerances.
+DNP signifies that no part is to be placed.

+## Bill of Materials (BOM)
+A BOM is in included in Documents.
+It contains manufacturer part numbers and quantites for every component.
+It also contains Mouser part numbers for easy cross reference.
+The BOM may be uploaded to the Mouser website and a shopping cart with correct quantities will automatically be generated.

 # Changes From Rev. -
 The following changes from Rev. - have been implemented.
   - The position of D0 on header J2 has moved